NinjaBearStudioTech/Documentation/Writerside/topics/input/ipt_input_buffer.md

 ## Input Buffer Design

-The buffer is implemented using the _Command_ design pattern: Inputs that cannot be handled immediately are encapsulated in a Command structure, which can be executed later when the buffer is closed.
+The buffer is implemented using the _Command_ design pattern: Inputs that cannot be handled immediately are encapsulated in a **Command** structure, which can be executed later when the buffer is closed.

+> **Command**
+>
+> In OOP terms, the Input Buffer implements the **Command** pattern.
+Incoming Input Actions and their values are
+> converted into a command structure that can be executed later on.

 The Input Buffer is _Animation-Based_, meaning it is opened and closed at specific points during an animation, controlled through an Animation Notify State.